 - Bluetooth: 5.0

 Kasono B2 (link to check the price on Amazon) is yet another Bluetooth wireless bone conduction headphone.
-This lightweight model has 5-Hour battery life; IP55 dust/water resistance, and a microphone for telephony.
+This lightweight model has a 5-Hour battery life, IP55 dust/water resistance, and a microphone for telephony.

 - Frequency response: Specification not given

 - Weight: 1.6 oz (45 g)

 - Particle resistance: IP55

 The IP code (Ingress Protection code) is a measurement and classification of the degree of protection provided by mechanical casings and electrical enclosures against intrusion, dust, accidental contact, and water.